You are here Home RTMP Video Streaming

 "exec_push /usr/bin/ffmpeg -i rtmp://localhost:1935/sony/$name -vcodec libx264 -g 10 -s 640x480 -acodec aac -ar 44100 -f flv rtmp://localhost/hls/$name;"

-As well as being live streamed, the video is also written to file storage and later converted to mp4 format to enable playback
+As well as being live streamed, the video is also written to file storage and later converted to mp4 format to enable video and audio playback.

 The streams can be viewed by any HTML5 browser that has JavaScript enabled.